skogaby/butterfly/README.md

 ## What is this?

-This is **butterfly**, an e-AMUSEMENT server targeting Dance Dance Revolution A. This is a mostly-fully-featured server, intended for local usage.
+This is **butterfly**, an e-AMUSEMENT server emulator.
+This is a mostly-fully-featured server, intended for local usage.

 ### Features:
 * Full support for profile creation, score saving, options saving, rivals, etc.